ntop/n2n/doc/Crypto.md

 ```
 Encrypting this pre-IV with a block cipher step will generate a pseudo-random looking IV which gets written to the packet and used for the header encryption.

-Due to the time-stamp encoded, the IV will more likely be unique, e.g. almost assuredly be unique, a real nonce.
+Due to the time-stamp encoded, the IV will more likely be unique, close to a real nonce.

 Upon receival, the time stamp as well as the checksum can be extracted from the IV by performing a 96-bit block-cipher decryption step.
 Verification of the time stamp happens in two steps: